mroughan/SurrealNumbers.jl/README.md

 restrict myself to finite surreals, i.e., surreals with finite sets
 $X_L$ and $X_R$.

+So the type `Surreal` is an abstract type (a subtype of `Real`) with at present only one useful subtype `SurrealFinite`, where finite (here) means that the representation is finite, not that the number itself is finite.

 This is a pretty rich set by itself, but it doesn't cover even the entire set of Rationals; only the *dyadic* rationals.
 So a few words on them seem in order.

 ### Dyadic numbers